Undergraduate Student Research Positions with the ATLAS Toronto Group

-The ATLAS collaboration is replacing it's inner detector
+The ATLAS experiment is replacing its inner detector

 The collision intensity and radiation background will mean that

-both the particle sensors and associated readout electronics must
+both the particle sensors and their associated readout electronics must

 be more radiation-tolerant and run at much higher data

 transfer speeds.
-In Toronto we are building prototype silicon
+In Toronto we will be building prototype silicon

 sensor assemblies in association with Celestica, a company specializing in the